 In part two from the World Cafe on Race, which was held in November, we are sharing the collective responses to questions posed at each table.
 The World Cafe format allowed for structured conversations with one question discussed by participants at each table.
 After 20 minutes of discussion, participants moved to a new table with different people participating and a different question to start the conversation.
 A facilitator at each table collected notes from each conversation.

 People who participated in the event were members of All Souls, Tulsans, people from all faiths, ethnicities, cultures, and races.
-There was even a white couple from Britain who decided to join the conversation during their visit to Tulsa.
 Including facilitators, more than 100 people participated.

 The questions were:

 - What does it mean to be white in America today?

 - What role does unconscious bias and prejudice play in maintaining racism and racial injustice?

 - What can white people do to heal/improve race relations in Tulsa?

 - Would wider knowledge of 1921 Race Riot (Massacre) improve race relations in Tulsa?

 To close the World Cafe on Race, after all questions had been discussed, the ideas among the group were shared, and gathered as collective intelligence.
 Below are those ideas.

 They are messy and emotional.
 They are intentional and some, half complete.
 They are a small start to the bigger picture.
 We encourage you to use these ideas as your own conversation starters.
 To affectively break down racism and structures of systemic racism, we must keep the conversation going.